grafana/loki/docs/sources/upgrading/_index.md

 The `gcp_push_target_parsing_errors_total` GCP Push Target metrics has been added a new label named `reason`.
 This includes detail on what might have caused the parsing to fail.

+#### Windows event logs: now correctly includes `user_data`

+The contents of the `user_data` field was erroneously set to the same value as `event_data` in previous versions.
+This was fixed in [#7461](https://github.com/grafana/loki/pull/7461) and log queries relying on this broken behaviour may be impacted.

 ## 2.6.0

 ### Loki